 Eight ways to avoid phishing scams

-Phishing is a form of online identity theft in which fraudsters trick Internet users into submitting personal information to illegitimate websites.
+Phishing is a form of online scam in which fraudsters trick Internet users into submitting personal information to what they believe is a legitimate organisation.
+This can lead to scammers gaining your personal login credentials or the information needed for identity theft.

 Because phishing is one of the most devious forms of identity theft, it is important to become familiar with various types of phishing scams as well as learn how to protect against them.